< Worship Genesis Exodus Judges >

-Youth Sunday School (The Book of Exodus)
+Sunday School (The Book of Exodus)

-For more information contact Curtis.
+For more information contact Curtis

-Meets in the Fellowship Hall.
+Meets in the Library.

 Tom Cox.